Jaswanthkumar-1/Interview-Questions/Java-basic-questions.md

 ## Q. Why Java is not 100% Object-oriented?

-*Because of primitive data types namely: boolean, byte, char, int, float, double, long, short;
+Because of primitive data types namely: boolean, byte, char, int, float, double, long, short

-	*we have wrapper classes which actually “wrap” the primitive data type into an object of that class;
+	we have wrapper classes which actually “wrap” the primitive data type into an object of that class

 <div align="right">
     <b><a href="#">↥ back to top</a></b>